neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_21_SIFI.md

   - Renate Rutiku
 email:
 ratings: false
-summary: The SIFI occurs when sounds influence the number of perceived visual events.
-During the task participant perceives one or two flashes of a central white disc, paired with no/one/two short beeps.
+summary: Sound-Induced Flash Illusion task where participants report the number of visual flashes (one or two) presented with accompanying beeps (none, one, or two), assessing crossmodal influences on visual perception.
 participants: 577
 cost_group: perception
 citation: